Simplifying Trust Bank's Onboarding

 DECREASE IN DROP-OFF RATES

 We started with understanding user frustrations through stakeholder interviews, then narrowing down the core problems in the existing flow.
 From there, we brainstormed ideas, built prototypes, and tested them with users.
-With a few iterations, we refined it into a faster, simpler, and more flexible onboarding process.
+With a few iterations and failed versions, we refined it into a faster, simpler, and more flexible onboarding process.

 Empathizing With The Users